Financial accounts statistics – commentary

 Non-financial corporations

-Turning to the structure of the financial balance sheet, the share of transferable deposits and unlisted shares on the financial assets side increased (0.3 pp in both cases) at the expense of a drop in other accounts receivable and short-term loans.
-On the liabilities side, growth in the share of long-term debt securities was accompanied by a decline in short-term loans and other accounts payable.
+Turning to the structure of the financial balance sheet, the shares of transferable deposits (by 2.0 pp) and other accounts receivable on the financial assets side increased at the expense of loans and other deposits.
+On the liabilities side, the most significant changes were seen in the structure of loans, where short-term loans decreased by 0.5 pp amid a 0.4 pp increase in long-term loans.

 Chart 3 – Breakdown of financial assets and liabilities of non-financial corporations